uttambhut222/sort-associative-array/README.md

 - Via composer.json file

-Add the following to the `require` section of your projects `composer.json` file.
+Enter the following in the `require` section of your project `composer.json` file.
 ``` php
 "theopeneyes/sort-associative-array": "dev-main",
 ```

-Run composer update to download the package
+Run the `composer update` to download the package.

 ``` bash
  composer update